ChaoticAkantor/CARPG/README.md

 # Warden - Ice Shield Tank
 Can form an Ice Shield that layers over health and armor that has it's own health pool, making you functionally immortal against all damage types.
 Works best when used strategically to negate extreme burst damage such as fall damage and explosions.
 Whilst active it absorbs all incoming damage until it shatters, there is no bleed-through.
-Whilst active it will recover 50% slower.
+Whilst active it will still recover over time, but 50% slower.
-Has to fully recover between uses, but can be shattered early to start recovering at 100%.
+Has to fully recover between uses, but can be ended early to start recovering at 100%.
-If shattered early, any remaining health will be refunded over 5s.
+If ended early, any remaining health will be refunded over 5s.

 # Shocktrooper - Power Weapon Damage Dealer
-Always has a Shockrifle available, can stow it to regain Battery charge, meaning picked up shock roaches can be consumed to restore a large chunk of battery.
+Always has a Shockrifle available, can stow it to regain Battery charge, meaning picked up shock roaches can be consumed to restore a large chunk of battery, stowing restores half of current ammo to battery.
-Damage of improved shockrifle scales with level.
+Damage of Shockrifle scales with level.
-Battery Capacity increases with level, allowing you to use it for longer (plus base capacity).
+Battery Capacity increases with level, allowing you to use it for longer.
-Has to fully recover between uses, but current ammo can be refunded if stowed early.
+Has to fully recharge between uses.

 # Cloaker - Stealthy Damage Dealer
-Invisiblity cloak that gains a damage bonus based on the amount of energy you have, but drains a signifiant amount of energy per shot.
+Invisiblity cloak that gains a damage bonus, that drops as your battery loses charge.
-Becomes completely invisible to AI for the duration.
+Becomes completely invisible to AI.
+Battery drains very quickly.
+Battery is drained a signifiant amount per shot.
 Has to fully recover between uses, but can be deactivated early to start recharging.

 # Stat Scaling/Leveling